aimms/how-to/Articles/272/272-using-multiple-indices-for-one-set.rst

     Set attribute window with grayed out index attribute

 Instead, use the ``index`` attribute wizard by clicking the magic wand icon just left of the input field.
+The wizard appears, as shown below.

 .. figure:: images/Cities-index-attribute-wizard.png
     :align: center